College Park Airport: College Park Aviation Museum

-The museum offers changing exhibits, special events, lectures, workshops and programs for the public, schools and groups.
+The museum offers rotating exhibits, special events, lectures, workshops and programs for the public, schools and groups.
 There are also an extensive library and archives which hold materials relating to the airport's history, early aviation history, especially relating to Maryland, and general aeronautics including related children's books.
 The museum is an affiliate of the Smithsonian Institution.
 It is owned and operated by the Maryland-National Capital Park and Planning Commission.